Skip to main content

 String keyHash = DigestUtils.sha256Hex(rawKey);

-apiKeyRepository.save(new ApiKey(userId, keyHash, description));
+apiKeyRepository.save(new ApiKey(userId, keyHash));

-// Show raw key to user ONCE — never retrievable again
+// Return raw key to user ONCE โ€” cannot be retrieved again

 }